 This dish will make you realize that there are a lot more delicious Filipino food out there waiting to be discovered.

 I‘ve eaten Adobo more times than I could count since it’s one of those to go dishes of Filipino people regardless of the occasion.
 It usually has a dark color thanks to the use of soy sauce.
 However, it is the first time I’ve encountered gata (or coconut milk) is used instead giving the dish a creamy flavor and texture.
 The use of short ribs is a good choice since it’s tender and is very rich in flavor.

 Cochinillo de Cebu

-How does roasted suckling pig sounds to you?
-As expected, chefs from Visayas used their lechon making prowess in delivering one of the most delicious roasted pig I’ve tasted.
+How does roasted suckling pig sound to you?
+As expected, chefs from Visayas used their Lechon making prowess in delivering one of the most delicious roasted pig I’ve tasted.
 The skin is irresistibly crispy and perfectly seasoned, while the meat is super tender and juicy.
 I was able to enjoy it even without any sauce even if there are sauces offered.